MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-94-Crime-Victim-Services/subpart-B-VOCA-Victim-Assistance-Program/subjectgroup-ECFRe8cf18da651a0d7-SAA-Program-Requirements/section-94.103.md

 (f) *Compliance with other rules and requirements.* SAAs shall comply (and ensure sub-recipient compliance) with all applicable provisions of VOCA, this subpart, and any guidance issued by OVC, as well as all applicable provisions of the DOJ Grants Financial Guide and government-wide grant rules.

-(g) *Access to records.* SAAs shall, upon request, and consistent with 2 CFR 200.336, permit OVC access to all records related to the use of VOCA funding.
+(g) *Access to records.* SAAs shall, upon request, and consistent with 2 CFR 200.337, permit OVC access to all records related to the use of VOCA funding.

+[81 FR 44528, July 8, 2016, as amended at 88 FR 3656, Jan.
+20, 2023]